NineCSdev/NOSAtmosphereEffect/README.md

 ## Build & Installation

 This project is built using Kotlin, C++17, the Android NDK, and Gradle.
-The project pins NDK `28.2.13676358`; Android Studio or Gradle can install that accepted SDK component automatically.
-Vulkan GLSL sources live under `app/src/main/shaders`, while the packaged SPIR-V binaries for all effect families live under `app/src/main/assets/shaders/vulkan`.
+The project pins NDK `29.0.14206865`; Android Studio or Gradle can install that accepted SDK component automatically.
+Vulkan GLSL sources live under `app/src/main/shaders`, while the packaged SPIR-V binaries for all effect families live under `app/src/main/assets/shaders/vulkan` (these are generated during the build process to keep the repo clean of binary files).

 Atmo Engine keeps one shared codebase and combines two flavor dimensions: